russhwolf/multiplatform-hello/README.md

 ### Tests

 Unit tests exist for the `:shared`, `:shared-client`, and `:server` modules.
 They can be run using the gradle task `check`.
 You may need to `clean` as well in order to re-run tests if no code-changes have happened.

-## Known issues

-- The IDE doesn't recognize that `:shared` is on the `:server` classpath.
-See https://youtrack.jetbrains.com/issue/KT-29082.